charlesrosenbauer/SimpleMedia/README.md

 This project is currently in an exploratory mode.
 Nothing is finalized yet, and formats may change substantially.

 Current plan:
-* Use simple encoding strategies like RLE, difference encodings, etc.
+* Use simple encoding strategies like RLE, difference encodings, frame deltas, etc.
+* Separate RBGA channels, encode separately, plus grayscale channel
 * Compress blocks of encodings with secondary compression: bit packing, bit tables, etc.
 * Provide some support for lossy compression
+	* detail thresholds
+	* reduced hue bit depth